M-Awada12/EECE_451_Project/README.md

 ### First Option (Optimal Option):
 1. Transfer the "Mobile_Network_Analyzer.apk" file to an Android device.
 2. Install the apk file.
+3. Go to settings and allow all required permissions

 ### Second Option:
 1. Have Flutter installed.